symfony/symfony-docs/serializer.rst

 Symfony provides a serializer to serialize/deserialize to and from objects and different formats (e.g. JSON or XML).

-In order to do so, the Serializer component follows the following schema:

-.. raw:: html

-    <object data="../_images/components/serializer/serializer_workflow.svg" type="image/svg+xml"></object>

-As you can see in the picture above, an array is used as an intermediary between objects and serialized contents.
-This way, encoders will only deal with turning specific **formats** into **arrays** and vice versa.
-The same way, Normalizers will deal with turning specific **objects** into **arrays** and vice versa.

-Serialization is a complex topic.
-This component may not cover all your use cases out of the box, but it can be useful for developing tools to serialize and deserialize your objects.

 .. _activating_the_serializer:

 Installation